Corporate Governance Guidelines

 If a director has a personal interest in a matter before the Board, the director shall disclose the interest to the full Board, shall recuse himself or herself from participation in the discussion and shall not vote on the matter.

 The Board acts as the ultimate decision-making body of the Company and advises and oversees management, who are responsible for the day-to-day operations and management of the Company.
+In general, it is management’s duty to propose and implement strategic choices, and the Board’s role to approve strategic direction and evaluate performance and results.
 In fulfilling this role, each director must act in what he or she reasonably believes to be in the best interests of the Company and must exercise his or her business judgment.

 Participation at and Preparation for Board Meetings

-The Chairman of the Board, in conjunction with the CEO and the Lead Independent Director, if there be one, shall determine the frequency and length of Board meetings and shall set the agenda for each Board meeting.
+The Chair of the Board, in conjunction with the Chief Executive Officer (“CEO”) and the Lead Independent Director, if there be one, shall determine the frequency and length of Board meetings and shall set the agenda for each Board meeting (or actions to be taken by written consent).
+The Board shall meet at least four times per year.
 Board members are encouraged to suggest the inclusion of additional items on an agenda, and any director may request that an item be placed on an agenda.

 If there is no Lead Independent Director, the non-management directors shall publicly disclose in the annual proxy statement the procedure by which a presiding director, if any, is selected for each executive session and the method for interested parties to communicate directly with the Company’s presiding director or with the non-management directors as a group.